Employment Status: Full-time, regular "exempt" position, included in the Management Personnel Plan (MPP).

 Work Schedule: Monday through Friday, 8:00 am – 5:00 pm, occasional evening and weekend hours, May work late clinic

 First Review Deadline: This position will remain open until filled.
-Applications will be reviewed beginning February 24, 2017.
+Applications will be reviewed beginning August 17, 2017.
+(Review Date Extended)

 About the University: